l747369/VolumetricCloud/ReadMe.md

 ## Cloud Type
 ### 1. Blueprint XinixCloudBP <br>
-This is a volumetric cloud based on a highly foggy system, developed from the beginning. <br>
+This is a volumetric cloud based on a highly foggy system, developed by me. <br>
 ####feature
 1. Look closely without noise.
 2. The concentration can be controlled by the volume fog system, or directly by the material.